strangeloopcanon/ParaLLM/README.md

 pip install -e .
 ```

-You'll need to install Simon Willison's `llm` package and set up your API keys.
+You'll need to set up your API keys.
 For AWS Bedrock, ensure you have AWS credentials configured.
 For Gemini, set the `GEMINI_API_KEY` environment variable.
+The `llm` package is installed automatically.

 ## Command-Line Usage